dark-side/sports-hub/products/sport_news_portal/web_application_features/manage_articles/user_stories/edit_article_image/README.md

 ### Back to [Manage articles on the portal](../../) feature

-# Allow admin users to have advanced edit of the article image
+# Allow admin users to have advanced editing of the article image

 - [Description](#description)
 - [Acceptance criteria](#acceptance-criteria)